-Financing activities include but are not limited to the issuance of the company’s own stocks and bonds; the repurchase (treasury stock) of stocks or redemption of bonds; the payment of dividends.
+Financing activities include but are not limited to the issuance of the company’s own stocks and bonds, the repurchase (treasury stock) of stocks or redemption of bonds, and the payment of dividends.

-Non-Cash Activities
+Noncash Activities

-At the bottom of the SCF, notes may be added to denote significant non-cash transactions such as the conversion of convertible bonds into stock and other similar events.
+At the bottom of the SCF, notes may be added to denote significant noncash transactions, such as the conversion of convertible bonds into stock and other similar events.
 These events do not involve the outlay of cash.

 Learning Outcome #2